pallavikochar/TezAsia-2k23/tezos_info.md

 You can also unstake the tezos anytime for any reason for no lock-up period being unique to other staking methods.

 Biggest Problems for defy:
-1) Transactoion costs
+1) Transaction costs
 2) Self-ammendment process
-3) Smart contract
+3) Smart contracts

 Similarities between Tezos and Euthereun
 1) Both are blockchain based decentralized ledgers and smart contract platforms.